esp-rs/book/src/writing-your-own-application/generate-project/index.md

 Dev Containers use the [`idf-rust` container image], that was explained in the [Using Container section] of the installation chapter, and provide an environment ready to develop Rust applications for Espressif chips with no installation required.
 Dev Containers also have integration with [Wokwi simulator], to simulate the project, and allow flashing from the container using [web flash].

-For more details about on Dev Containers, see [Dev Container] section of the template README.
+For more details on Dev Containers, see [Dev Container] section of the template README.

 [cargo-generate]: https://github.com/cargo-generate/cargo-generate
 [esp-idf-template]: https://github.com/esp-rs/esp-idf-template